moroshko/react-autosuggest/README.md

 <a name="suggestionRenderer"></a>
 ##### suggestionRenderer (optional)

 Function that renders a single suggestion.
+This function shall return `ReactElement` or a string.

 ```javascript
 function(suggestion, input) {